talentplatforms/node-frontend/README.md

 This is an opinionated image for node-based frontend focused images.
 It ships with a couple of tools and libraries found in the next section.

+This now comes in two flavours: alpine and debian-slim.

 ## Tools and Libraries

 * bash